FreddyYJ/RandomTSW/README.md

 * Currently Maven Jlink is not released.
 If Jlink plugin is released, I will update for withput JDK and JavaFX installation.

 # Changelog
+v0.9.2
+* Update to allow custom Random class for custom random algorithm
+* Add javadocs under docs directory
+* Javadocs link to OpenJFX is not work correctly.
+It's about OpenJFX javadocs, I'll work to fix this issue.

 v0.9.1
 * Add buttons 'Pick TSW2020' and 'Pick TSW2' to pick all from each game
 * Update fx:id of TSW2 routes and locos to ends with 'Tsw2'